bancorprotocol/contracts-v3/packages/v3/migration/README.md

 Create a migration file based from a template.

-`yarn hh createMigration --help` for more info on params.
+`yarn hh create-migration --help` for more info on params.

 ```ts
 import Contracts from 'components/Contracts';